 If you’ve been in a serious relationship, you’ll know that events that cause you or your partner to seek support in the other tend to deepen the emotional intimacy between you both.
 Maybe it’s the loss of a beloved pet, or being laid off from a job.
 Whatever the case may be, it probably brought you closer, right?
-Well, the same goes for customer relationships.
+Well, the same goes for client relationships.

-In fact, in a survey of subscription-based businesses, customers who had a poor experience with a business had only a 43 percent chance of being members a year later, but those with the best experiences were likely to remain members for another six years.
+In fact, in a survey of subscription-based businesses, clients who had a poor experience with a business had only a 43 percent chance of being members a year later, but those with the best experiences were likely to remain members for another six years.
 Six years!

-Clearly, good customer support leads to stronger loyalty among customers, while bad customer support can cause people to give up on a purchase, cease patronizing a business, and even drive them to a competitor.
+Clearly, good customer support leads to stronger loyalty among clients, while bad customer support can cause people to give up on a purchase, cease patronizing a business, and even drive them to a competitor.
 Ouch!

 Even if you might think you’re doing a good job, keep in mind that while 80 percent of companies believe they offer “superior” customer service, only 8 percent of customers think that those same companies deliver “superior” customer service, So, how can you improve your support to provide a great experience and bolster your bottom line?

 - Be proactive: The best way to head off problems is to address them head-on.
 Do you already know that part of your product is confusing, or that there’s a common billing issue people are dealing with?
 Don’t shy away from it.
 There are a number of ways to address these issues.
-Perhaps an email newsletter is the best vehicle to share troubleshooting tips for that billing issue, or maybe you can create a short video or blog post that tells customers how to get around a potential point of confusion.
-Then, provide that information to your customer support reps, if they have information in a packaged, easily shareable format, they can provide customers with that information quickly and reduce wait and call times.
+Perhaps an email newsletter is the best vehicle to share troubleshooting tips for that billing issue, or maybe you can create a short video or blog post that tells clients how to get around a potential point of confusion.
+Then, provide that information to your customer support reps, if they have information in a packaged, easily shareable format, they can provide clients with that information quickly and reduce wait and call times.

-You can also send out automated emails to all new customers to check in and make sure their experience is what they need it to be.
+You can also send out automated emails to all new clients to check in and make sure their experience is what they need it to be.
 This not only gives them the chance to contact you if something isn’t quite up to snuff, but it keeps you in contact with them, providing more touch points for future upsells.

 This also means being available on social media–if someone reaches out or mentions your brand or a support issue on any platform, respond.
 They’re not just posting for their own gratification.
 They are definitely expecting a response, and if they’re posting on social, it might be a good indicator that customer support didn’t solve their issues satisfactorily the first time around.

 - Be awesome at email: Yes, you can deliver great customer support over email, because you can deliver the same qualities over email that good customer support requires over any medium–empathy, helpfulness, and responsiveness.
-The key, like most great customer support, is to be personalized and prompt, which yes, is time-consuming, but if you have a great process in place–especially if it’s automated–then you and your customers can reap the rewards of a great experience.
+The key, like most great customer support, is to be personalized and prompt, which yes, is time-consuming, but if you have a great process in place–especially if it’s automated–then you and your clients can reap the rewards of a great experience.

-Of course, if you’re going to use email as support, it has to be scalable, which is why automating your email support (not just your marketing!) can streamline your process and allow you to serve your customers on email and on other channels.
+Of course, if you’re going to use email as support, it has to be scalable, which is why automating your email support (not just your marketing!) can streamline your process and allow you to serve your clients on email and on other channels.
 You must also make sure that your support emails remain personalized but adhere to a support style guide to keep support emails helpful and clear.

 - Be worth of loyalty: It might also be worth looking into the Net Promoter Score (NPS).
-Many companies have posted considerable growth with NPS, which qualifies how likely customers would be to recommend a company or product to a friend or colleague.
+Many companies have posted considerable growth with NPS, which qualifies how likely clients would be to recommend a company or product to a friend or colleague.
 Those who definitely would are promoters, those who might are passives, and those who wouldn’t are detractors.

 NPS is all about evaluating loyalty , and loyalty gets you sales from both recurring revenue (if you have subscriptions) and in referrals.
-While using the NPS system doesn’t guarantee you growth, it does force you (in a good way!) to focus on what makes customers loyal, and loyalty stems from a great experience and a good product.
+While using the NPS system doesn’t guarantee you growth, it does force you (in a good way!) to focus on what makes clients loyal, and loyalty stems from a great experience and a good product.

 Don’t forget your anniversary

-Use your CRM system to keep track of your customers’ birthdays (or the date of their first purchase) and set up either a marketing campaign or a reminder to do something special on their big day.
+Use your CRM system to keep track of your clients’ birthdays (or the date of their first purchase) and set up either a marketing campaign or a reminder to do something special on their big day.
 A budget-friendly, relationship-building option is sending that handwritten note that’s crossed your mind several times but you’ve yet to get around to.
 Recognition of a birthday or anniversary is always appreciated, no matter the form it takes.
 Even sending out an automated but personalized email wishing them a happy birthday and offering a special gift or discount is enough to make them feel appreciated.

 Give them a memorable experience

 Deliver on the service you promise, then go beyond expectation to make your business memorable.
-Focus on your customer’s desire rather than his or her request.
+Focus on your client’s desire rather than his or her request.
 And be open to suggestions—just like in a personal relationship, remaining open to improvement and accepting communication can help you grow and improve.